HamRadioTools/hamradio_tools/docs/architecture/club-nodes.md

 Club nodes maintain persistent connections to one or more core nodes, and only a carefully selected subset of topics is forwarded upstream.
 This is not a limitation imposed on clubs, but a deliberate design feature of the system.

 To avoid any misunderstanding: this selective forwarding is not intended to restrict or interfere with club data.
-Instead, it ensures the core functionality of RCLDX operates safely, efficiently, and predictably across all participating nodes while providing the clubs the freedom to handle additional data in topics that shouln't reach the ham radio community  service.
+Instead, it ensures the core functionality of RCLDX cluster operates safely, efficiently and predictably across all participating nodes while providing the clubs the freedom to handle additional data in topics that shouln't reach the ham radio community  service.

+A good example of this is the potential use of RCLDX cluster to forward mesh related information from LoRa-based deployments, like Meshtastic or MeshCore.

 ## Local Policies